vijayraavi/architecture-center/docs/cloud-adoption/governance/identity-baseline/metrics-tolerance.md

 In the early stages of cloud adoption, work with your IT security team and business stakeholders to identify [business risks](business-risks.md) related to identity, then determine an acceptable baseline for identity risk tolerance.
 This section of the CAF guidance provides examples, but the detailed risks and baselines for your company or deployments may be different.

 Once you have a baseline, establish minimum benchmarks representing an unacceptable increase in your identified risks.
-These benchmarks act as triggers for when you need to take action to mitigate these risks.
+These benchmarks act as triggers for when you need to take action to address these risks.
 The following are a few examples of how identity related metrics, such as those discussed above, can justify an increased investment in the Identity Baseline discipline.

 - **User account number trigger**.
 A company with more than X number of users, groups, or other objects managed in your identity systems could benefit from investment in the Identity Baseline discipline to ensure efficient governance over a large number of accounts.
 - **On-premises identity dependency trigger**.
 A company planning to migrate workloads to the cloud that require legacy authentication capabilities or third party MFA should invest in the Identity Baseline discipline to reduce risks related to refactoring or additional cloud infrastructure deployment.